EJFleet/pp2-travel-quiz/README.md

 * Github - to save and store the files for the website.
 * Gitpod - for developing the site.
 * Heroku - for deploying the app.
+* ChatGPT - I used this when I needed answers to get unstuck and to help find bugs that I couldn't find myself.
 * [Lucid.app](lucid.app) for creating the flowchart.
 * [Codebeautify.org](https://codebeautify.org/python-formatter-beautifier) - for formatting the code.
 * [Code Insitute PEP8 Validator](https://pep8ci.herokuapp.com/#) - for validating the Python code.